raghavmehta1/dogbreed/readme.md

 8. Split the data and fir it into the model and create new accuracy point.
 9. Evaluate the model for accuracy score.
 10. Using the model for prediction.

-## NOTE: If you have Ananconda installed then you will not need requirements.txt because anaconda comes will preinstalled pachages

-## NOTE: This project will take about 1 hour to run Depends on your computer